 "Plastic fabrication" is the step in the design and manufacturing process when a selected shaping or molding method turns raw polymer materials into finished products.
-The end goal in the plastic manufacturing business is to select the right fabrication method for the economical production of a wide range of goods fit for service in applications from simple household items to sophisticated industrial components.
+The ultimate goal in the plastic manufacturing business is to select the most suitable fabrication method for the economical production of a diverse range of goods suitable for various applications, from simple household items to sophisticated industrial components.
 The fabrication process typically entails some combination of cutting, molding, welding, and assembly steps to achieve the desired plastic shapes and sizes.

-Plastic materials are generally adaptable to a number of fabrication methods, allowing the design flexibility for the manufacturer to produce plastic parts which are affordable and light in weight.
-But plastic fabrication also has problems, such as potential toxicity of the raw materials, sensitivity to UV light, and lack of high temperature strength compared to metals.
-This article will discuss plastic fabrication, its purpose, how it works, advantages, and disadvantages.
+Plastic materials are generally adaptable to various fabrication methods, allowing manufacturers to produce affordable and lightweight plastic parts.
+However, plastic fabrication also has its drawbacks, including the potential toxicity of the raw materials, sensitivity to UV light, and a lack of high-temperature strength compared to metals.

 What Is Plastic Fabrication?

-These methods each has a different set of processes.
-Plastic's adaptability, cost-effectiveness, and light weight make it versatile, and for that reason, it is widely used.
+Each of these methods involves a distinct set of processes.
+Plastic’s adaptability, cost-effectiveness, and low weight make it a highly versatile material, which is why it is widely used across numerous industries.

 What Is Plastic Fabrication Also Known As?